AKloc/BookNotes/Professional/Alice and Bob Learn Application Security.md

-## Alice &
+## Alice & Bob Learn Application Security

 **Purpose For Reading**
-- What am I hoping to get out of reading this?
+- From the Liazon Book Club
+- Haven't read a security-centered book in a few years at least, good time for a refresher.

 **Main Takeaways & Metacognition**
 - What are the major themes / points made?